Sashiko is sometimes listed as an embroidery technique. But is it that simple? Let's take a closer look.

 In embroidery, you hold the needle between your thumb and index finger and stabilize it with your middle finger.

-In sashiko, the needle is rested against a thimble that sits where your middle finger meets your palm.
+In sashiko, the needle is rested against a palm thimble that sits where your middle finger meets your palm.
 You "lead" the needle between your thumb and index or middle finger rather than hold it.

 In sashiko you load several stitches at once on your needle, which results in a sort of rhythmic stitching called 運針 unshin in Japanese.
 The literal translation would be "moving/carrying of the needle."
 Because this is only doable when the fabric isn't taut, a hoop is counterproductive for sashiko.